The Santa Fe Mountains Project

-The Forest Service’s proposal for the Santa Fe project is contained in its Scoping Document of June 10, 2019.
+The Forest Service’s proposal for the Santa Fe project is contained in its draft environment assessment of September 2021.

-The Scoping Document outlines in only a very general way the types of thinning and burning treatments that are proposed to be done.
+The draft environmental assessment outlines in only a very general way the types of thinning and burning treatments that are proposed to be done.
 There is no site-specific information, so it is unknown where treatments may be done within the project area, nor any real specifics about how many or what size trees will be cut.
-The document states that no trees above 24” will be cut (diameter of the tree trunk), but most trees in the Santa Fe National Forest are well below 24”, so it places very little limitation on the size of trees that can be cut.
+The document states that no trees above 16” will be cut (that’s the diameter of the tree trunk at breast height), but most trees in the Santa Fe National Forest are smaller than 16”, so it places very little limitation on the size of trees that can be cut.
 It does state that thinning methods would include both hand-crews using chainsaws and heavy equipment such as masticators and buncher-fellers.
 No information is provided about how treatments would be carried out in the Roadless Areas making up much of the project area.

-Over 5,000 members of the public and organizations submitted written comments to the Forest Service about the project, and over 98% of these comments were critical of the project as proposed.
+Over 5,000 members of the public and organizations submitted written comments to the Forest Service about the project’s scoping document in 2019, and over 98% of these comments were critical of the project as proposed.
 Almost all of the comments called for an Environmental Impact Statement to be completed before project work begins.

 In the interest of transparency, The Forest Advocate has published the comments obtained under FOIA so that the public can understand the Santa Fe Project as thoroughly as possible.
 You may view the comments here.